tlieva/Academic-Performance/README.md

-# Statistically Modelling of Academic Performance
+# Statistical Modelling of Academic Performance

 Repository for independent machine learning project completed for academic purposes.